demhademha/tweak-development-guide/chapter-3.md

 Number of key(s) added: 1
 Now try logging into the machine, with: "ssh -p '2222' 'localhost'" and check to make sure that only the key(s) you wanted were added.
 ```
 3. Now, login normally over ssh, **you should not be asked for a password** but rather, for your ssh key pass phrase (if you set one).
+If you get asked for the password, include the key by using `ssh -i /directory/key root@localhost`.
 4. Finally, do the same again, but this time do this for your mobile user.

 ## Making ssh remember our pass phrase